This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 - by us, where the accuracy of the personal data is contested by you, for a period enabling us to verify the accuracy of the personal data;

-- where we no longer need data for processing, but you require us to hold it as you need to establish, exercise or defend legal claims;
+- where we no longer need the personal data for the purposes of processing, but you require us to hold the data as you need to establish, exercise or defend legal claims;

-- where you have objected to our processing of your data and a decision is awaited as to whether the data is held on legitimate grounds
+- where you have objected to our processing of your data and a decision is awaited as to whether the data is held by us on legitimate grounds

 - where processing is found to be unlawful but you oppose the erasure of the personal data until the matter is rectified